Avanthi Srinivas: Personal life

-He was born on 12 Jun 1967 to Muttamsetti Venkata Narayana and Smt.
+He was born in Eluru on 12 June 1967 to Muttamsetti Venkata Narayana and Smt.
 Muttamsetti Nageswaramma.
 He married Smt.
-M. Gnaneswari on 20 Jun 1986 and has 2 children – 1 daughter: Priyanka, 1 son: Nandish.
+M. Gnaneswari on 20 June 1986 and has two children – one daughter: Priyanka, one son: Nandish.

 Political career

 He was a member of the Andhra Pradesh Legislative Assembly between 2009 and 2014.
 In May 2014, he was elected to 16th Lok Sabha.
 At the Lok Sabha, he was the member of the Rules Committee; Standing Committee on Industry and the Consultative Committee, Ministry of Human Resource Development.

 On 14 February 2019, he quit the TDP to join the YSRCP.